gesqued4/gesqued4/README.md

 ---

-# Hi👋, I am Gerardo
+# Hi👋!
+My name is Gerardo Esqueda and I'm computer science student from 🇲🇽